Domain walls in super Yang-Mills: worldvolume TQFTs and deconfinement from semiclassics on $\mathbb{R}^3\times\mathbb{S}^1$: Proofs of claims about deconfinement on domain walls

 Demonstrating the agreement of the semiclassical and TQFT calculations outlined above constitutes the main result of this paper. \item Note that we calculate the character of the combined action of charge conjugation and center symmetry in $\SU{2N}$ SYM, and in the corresponding worldvolume TQFT, which is necessary to fully describe representations of the global symmetry and was previously missed \cite{delmastro_domain_2021}. \end{itemize} \item We also propose, to the best of our knowledge, for the first time a domain wall TQFT for the $u=6$-walls of $\E{6}$ SYM, arguing that it should be $(\E{6})_3$ Chern-Simons theory.
 We check this proposal in the same way as for $\SU{N}$ and $\Sp{N}$, finding agreement between the characters of the global symmetry of the $u=6$-walls of SYM, summarized in table \ref{tab:E6_uWall_characters}, and the Hilbert space of $(\E{6})_3$, given in equations \eqref{eqn:E6_CS_identity_character}, \eqref{eqn:E6_CS_center_character}, and \eqref{eqn:E6_CS_CC_character}.
 This proposal, combined with the hypothesis that the $u$-wall TQFT of four dimensional SYM with gauge group $G$ is three dimensional SYM with gauge group $G$ and a Chern-Simons term at level $c_2/2-u$, could shed light on the low energy phase of $(\E{6})_3$ SYM. \item We find which representations of probe quarks are deconfined on the worldvolume of the various domain walls.
 For almost all groups, all representations are deconfined on all $u$-walls.
-The exceptions are $\SU{N}$, $\Spin{2N}$, and $\E{8}$, where $N$-ality zero representations are not deconfined in the worldvolume of $1$- and $c_2-1$-walls. \end{enumerate}
+The exceptions are $\SU{N}$, $\Spin{2N}$, and $\E{8}$, where $N$-ality zero representations are not deconfined in the worldvolume of $1$- and $c_2-1$-walls.
+We note that our analysis is carried out in the abelianized regime, and in particular $N$-ality zero quarks will in general be deconfined in the bulk in the full theory. \end{enumerate}